percona/pmm-doc/docs/how-to/configure.md

    }
 ```

-The new configured metrics resolutions can also be found in the `vmagentscrapecfg` file.
-This file can be identified by checking the `-promscrape.config` variable passed to the `vmagent` command (you can use `ps aux | grep vmagent` for this scope).
+You can also find the new configured metrics resolutions in the `vmagentscrapecfg` file.
+To locate this file, check the `-promscrape.config` variable passed to the `vmagent` command (you can use `ps aux | grep vmagent` for this scope).

 To reset a custom resolution, make an API call with "mr": "0s" (or "hr": "0s", "lr": "0s" as appropriate).
 This will revert the exporter to using the global PMM settings.